linaaaf/docs/content/en/docs/marketplace/genai/mendix-cloud-genai/navigate_mxgenai.md

 ## Introduction

-The [Mendix Cloud GenAI portal](https://genai.home.mendix.com/) is an online platform that provides access to Mendix Cloud GenAI resource packs.
-These resource packs on Mendix Cloud enable seamless integration with Generative AI technology, provisioned and hosted by Mendix:
+The [Mendix Cloud GenAI portal](https://genai.home.mendix.com/) is your one-stop shop to request access to Mendix Cloud GenAI resources.
+These resources enable seamless integration with Generative AI technology, provisioned and hosted by Mendix:

-* GenAI Model Resource Packs provide access to model resources: Anthropic's  Claude and Cohere's Embed.
+* GenAI Model Resources provide access to text and embeddings generation models: Anthropic's  Claude and Cohere's Embed.
-* GenAI Knowledge Base Resource Packs provide the infrastructure to deliver retrieval-augmented generation (RAG) architecture and other GenAI use cases requiring a vector database.
+* GenAI Knowledge Base Resources provide the infrastructure for retrieval-augmented generation (RAG) architectures and other GenAI use cases requiring a vector database.

 GenAI resource packs accelerate the delivery of complete generative AI solutions within Mendix apps that seamlessly integrate with GenAI technology.
 Learn more by following these links to [Mendix Cloud GenAI Resource Packs](/appstore/modules/genai/mx-cloud-genai/resource-packs/) and the [Mendix Cloud GenAI Connector](/appstore/modules/genai/mx-cloud-genai/MxGenAI-connector/).
 To start with a GenAI-infused Mendix application, see [creating a chatbot using the AI Bot Starter App](/appstore/modules/genai/using-genai/starter-template/) or [building a GenAI app from scratch with the Blank GenAI App](/appstore/modules/genai/using-genai/blank-app/).